Indiana University

 Some of the boxed distributions commercial vendors produce come with additional email or phone support services available only to customers who purchase their official CD-ROM packages.

-For a very low price, you can also purchase CD-ROMs without any printed manuals or support.
-For more, see the Linux Central or Cheap Bytes web sites.
+For a low price, you can also purchase CD-ROMs without any printed manuals or support.
+For more, see the Linux Central web sites.

 Back to top

-Many distributors offer free Linux downloads from their web pages.
-In addition, many Linux distributions are available for download from the ibiblio Linux archive.
+Many distributors offer free Linux downloads via their web sites.
+Alternatively, you can many Linux distributions available for download from the ibiblio Linux archive.
 Each separate subdirectory at this location contains the files of a different Linux distribution.
 In some cases, older releases of the distribution are available, as well as extra software such as "power tools".

-Note: Some of the older, less prominent distributions available from the ibiblio Linux archive are no longer up to date with regard to the latest kernel releases or known security problems.
+Note: Some of the older, less prominent distributions available from the ibiblio Linux archive are outdated with regard to the latest kernel releases or known security problems.

 If you want only the Linux kernel itself, not an entire distribution, see the Linux Kernel Archives home page.